thatoddshade/thatoddshade.github.io/content/posts/hello-world.md

 <!-- more -->

-this page's title is referencing a sentence commonly used in software programming as a test for displaying text; if I remember correctly, the exact original phrasing for it is „Hello, World!“.
+this page's title is referencing a sentence commonly used in software development as a simple test for displaying text; if I remember correctly, the exact original punctuation and capitalisation for it is „Hello, World!“.

 I often find capital letters useless (my minimal usage of them is inspired by [toki pona](https://tokipona.org)'s) and I rarely feel enthusiastic enough to